-AKDuo is a bass/cello duo that consists of bassist/composer Tomoya Aomori and cellist Julia Kang.
-Tomoya's innovative compositions, influenced by his Jazz and Classical background, combined with Julia's versatile and musical cello playing gives AKDuo a sound that is new and unique.
+AKDuo is a husband-and-wife cello duo that consists of Jazz Cellist/composer Tomoya Aomori and Classical Cellist Julia Kang.
+Tomoya's innovative compositions and arrangements, influenced by his Jazz and Classical background, combined with Julia's versatile and musical cello playing gives AKDuo a sound that is new and unique.

-Internationally renowned Tomoya Aomori is a multi-talented musician who is a highly experienced Bassist, Percussionist, and Composer.
+Internationally renowned Tomoya Aomori is a multi-talented musician who is a highly experienced Jazz Cellist, Percussionist, Bassist, and a Composer.
 Through his vast knowledge and experience of both Jazz and Classical music, Tomoya strives to integrate the two aspects in a unique innovative approach, in hopes to break the boundaries of musical genres.

-Acclaimed by the New York Times as an "excellent marimba player", Tomoya is a frequent sub with the Metropolitan Opera Orchestra and the New Jersey Symphony as a percussionist.
-He has played various Percussion and Marimba concertos with the Juilliard Orchestra, New York Classical Players, Children’s Orchestra Society, and the Metropolitan Youth Orchestra.
+As a Percussionist, Tomoya is a frequent sub with the Metropolitan Opera Orchestra and the New Jersey Symphony.
+Acclaimed by the New York Times as an "excellent marimba player", he has played various Percussion and Marimba concertos with the Juilliard Orchestra, New York Classical Players, Children’s Orchestra Society, and the Metropolitan Youth Orchestra.

 As a Composer, Tomoya and his wife co-founded Sounding Nice, LLC., a music production company providing music for all types of media.